prl-theworkshop/prl-theworkshop.github.io/prl2026-icaps/README.md

 #### Biography

-Joerg Hoffmann is a Professor of CS at Saarland University, Saarbrücken, Germany.
+**Joerg Hoffmann** is a Professor of CS at Saarland University, Saarbrücken, Germany.
 He has published more than 200 scientific papers, has been Program Co-Chair of AAAI'12 as well as Conference Co-Chair of ICAPS 2010 and 2020, and has received various prizes including the EurAI Dissertation award 2002.
 His core research area is AI automated planning, with connections to related fields such as ML and verification, and a recent focus on quality assurance for learned action policies.
 He is a Fellow of AAAI and EurAI.

+**Chaahat Jain** is a PhD student at the chair of Prof. Jörg Hoffmann in the CS department at Saarland University, Saarbrücken, Germany and a member of the Neuroexplicit Models of Language, Vision and Action research training group.
+His research lies in the learning, safety verification, and repair of action policies in planning.
+Specifically, he is focused on understanding how possible policy representations, from symbolic formulations to machine learning models such as neural networks, effects their quality and reparability.

 <!--
 # Program (placeholder from prior year)